Chemical name: Tamoxifen

 - reduce breast cancer risk in undiagnosed women at higher-than-average risk of developing breast cancer

-How it's given: Tamoxifen is taken orally as a pill.
+How it's given: Tamoxifen is taken orally as a pill or as a liquid.

 - hot flashes

 - vaginal discharge or bleeding